soroush62/Marine-Seismic-Data-Time-Series-Analysis-with-LightningChart-Python/README.md

 chart.open()
 ```
 ![BarCharts](Images/Barchart.png)

+The histogram shows the distribution of seismic trace values, indicating the frequency of different amplitude ranges in the dataset.
+The peak in the center indicates a common baseline of seismic activity.
+The tails on both ends suggest the presence of both very high and very low amplitude values, which could correspond to significant seismic events or noise.
+The logarithmic scaling effectively compresses the wide range of data into a readable format, making it easier to identify patterns and anomalies.

 - **Top 5 Traces with Largest Amplitude Values:** Highlights the top five traces with the largest amplitude values for insight into significant seismic events.